-Peachy Canyon has five estate vineyards properties, all on the west side of Paso Robles.
-These vineyards, while relatively close together, range widely in terroir and allow our winemaking team the opportunity to showcase the range of Paso Robles' microclimates.
+Peachy Canyon farms four estate vineyards on the west side of Paso Robles.
+While these vineyards are all relatively close to each other, they range widely in terms of soil, aspect, exposure, rainfall and temperature.
+This allows our winemaking team to showcase the stunning range of Paso Robles' microclimates.

 -